 For years, parents, counselors, and other concerned adults told high school graduates that college was the only certain path to success.
-But today, college costs have soared.
+But today, college costs have soared requiring substantial private loans.
 Over 44 million Americans carry massive student loan debt.
 This reality has pushed families to view trade school with fresh eyes.
 In fact, a 2019 survey found that over 90% of parents would recommend a vocational career to a student.

 While attitudes toward trade school are changing, many families may still wonder if vocational school graduates will earn as much as those who attend a four-year college or university.
 This article will compare trade school and college degree salaries.
 The findings just might surprise you.